 These data are changing the way in which first responders are able to strategically plan and respond to wildfires, as well as contributing to research in fire detection and modeling.
 The ALERTWildfire team knows that the cloud is essential to the success of this program and their plan in the next six months is to place the entire ALERTWildfire data and software system, that includes coverage in several Western states, into the cloud.

-“It’s amazing to see how technology can make such a big impact on something as important as the environment and the health and safety of millions of people,” remarks Peterson.
+“It’s amazing to see how technology can make such a big impact on something as important as the environment and the health and safety of millions of people,” said Peterson.